johannes-titz/fastpos/README.md

 then started
 ![n-1](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;n-1 "n-1")
 simulations via futures in a multisession plan.
-Meanwhile the main R process also started a simulation, wich showed a progress bar in C++.
+Meanwhile the main R process also started a simulation, which showed a progress bar in C++.
 All simulations ended at approximately the same time, the progress bar finished and the futures resolved.
 The points of stability were combined and the rest of the program worked as for the singlethreaded version.